benjaminbecker7/JacksaFactions/README.md

 	* Members can also leave their faction and list the names of the members of their faction.
 	* Members are not allowed to hit one another unless in regions flagged by ops with `FACTION_PVP`.
 * Faction leaders can set permissions for faction members within their factions.
-  * If a leader turns on the `canclaim` permission for a faction member, that member can claim and unclaim land for their faction.
+  * If a leader turns on the `claim` permission for a faction member, that member can claim and unclaim land for their faction.
-  * If a leader turns on the `caninvite` permission for a faction member, that member can invite people to their faction.
+  * If a leader turns on the `invite` permission for a faction member, that member can invite people to their faction.
 ##### Domains:
 * Leaders can claim chunks to be in the domain of their faction.
 * One chunk cannot be owned by more than one faction.